-As our industry of physical therapy looks to diversify it's patient population and payer mix, we often seek out to develop programs treating the "industrial athlete" or "injured worker" or simply the "work comp patient."
+As our industry of physical therapy looks to diversify its patient population and payer mix, we often seek out to develop programs treating the "industrial athlete" or "injured worker" or simply the "workers' comp patient."

 Post offer employment testing has become very popular for companies worldwide.
 See what the latest trends are for POETs and learn about the tests you can provide to companies in your area.